Students need support after learning new skills. Putting theory to practice is an important step toward achieving real

 Step 2: Social Media & Phone

 Employment must be 20 hours or more per week and maintained for an additional of 4 weeks with the now added addition of phone and social media access.

 Paychecks will continue to be deposited into an account where they will be saved.

 Step 3: Spending & Budgeting

-Here the priorities are maintaining skills learned, navigating the freedoms now available, practical application of budgeting.
+Here, the priorities are maintaining skills learned, navigating the freedoms now available, and practical application of budgeting.

-The student will have full access to their funds and other privileges that come with living independently.
+The students will have full access to their funds and other privileges that come with living independently.

 Step 4: Maintenance

-We want families and the student to know while they have stepped into a more independent stage of their programming, they still have supports in place should they be needed.
+We want families and students to know that while they have stepped into a more independent stage of their programming, they still have supports in place should they be needed.